Vikram-sardiwal/react-open-source/README.md

 # React Open Source Starter 🚀

-Ek beginner-friendly React project jise koi bhi contribute kar sakta hai.
-Naya component add karo, bug fix karo, UI improve karo, ya documentation likho — sab welcome hai!
+A beginner-friendly React project where anyone can contribute.
+Add a new component, fix a bug, improve the UI, update the documentation, or suggest a new feature — all contributions are welcome!

 ## 🛠 Tech Stack
 - React 18